Chickpeas Dry Beans Faba Beans Lentils Peas Soybeans Fertility & Soil Field Management

 Other Microorganisms & Additives

 Biological fungicides are a newer class of organisms and include specific species and strains with activity on controlling pests and pathogens.
-With inoculants there is increasing interest in combining them with bio fungicides to help keep roots healthy.
+With inoculants, there is increasing interest in combining them with bio fungicides to help keep roots healthy.
 Organisms that have been registered with bio fungicidal properties include Bacillus amyloliquefaciens strain MBI 699 (Integral®) for partial suppression of seedling diseases caused by Fusarium spp. and Rhizoctonia spp.

-Gluconacetobacter diazotrophicus (Gd) iss a bacteria isolated from sugarcane.
+Gluconacetobacter diazotrophicus (Gd) is a bacteria isolated from sugarcane.
 The patented strain (Envita®) enables most crops, including pulses, cereals, and canola, to fix nitrogen.
 Like rhizobia, Gd utilizes the nitrogenase enzyme to fix nitrogen.
 However, instead of fixing nitrogen in root nodules outside of the plant, Gd systemically enters the roots, stems, and leaves of the crop and fixes nitrogen inside plant cells.
 A rhizobia inoculant should be used in combination with Envita®.
 Gd starts fixing nitrogen quickly and can fix nitrogen before rhizobium root nodules are formed.
 Envita does not impact nodule formation or reduce rhizobia efficacy and can be applied in-furrow or as a foliar application.

 Seed Treatment Compatibility